top of page

 2021

-• New CBRCanada Board members appointed: Lanyan Chen (University of Nipissing), Shaun Hains (Saybrook University, Hains Consulting), and Renee Monchalin (University of Victoria)
+• The CBRCanada Board of Directors appointed: Dr. Lanyan Chen (University of Nipissing), Dr. Shaun Hains (Saybrook University, Hains Consulting), and Dr. Renee Monchalin (University of Victoria) as new Directors

-• The C2UExpo2021 Mini Gathering and Awards Gala brought together CBRCanada members in a two-hour online program with two main parts: a discussion panel about the future of community-based research in Canada and the CBRCanada Award celebration.
-Thanks to Social Sciences and Humanities Research Canada for sponsoring two of the awards.
+• The C2UExpo2021 Mini Gathering and Awards Gala brought together over 150 CBRCanada members in a two-hour online program which consisted of two main parts: a panel discussion about the future of community-based research in Canada (panelists: Dr. Kevin Hall, Dr. Dominique Bérubé, Elayne Greeley, Renée Masching, and Carrie Bourassa, moderated by Dr. Robert Rosehart) and the CBRCanada Award celebration.
+Thanks to Social Sciences and Humanities Research Canada for sponsoring our national awards.
+The event was facilitated by Joanna Ochocka and Steve Dooley.

-• The Emerging Community-Based Researcher Award recipient was Dr. Maryam Khan (15 nominations received), the Excellence in Community-Campus Research Partnership Award recipient was the Parent Advocacy Project Team (17 nominations received), and the Community-Based Research Leadership Award recipient was Dr. Budd Hall (nominated by the CBRCanada Board of Directors).
+• The 2021 recipient of the Emerging Community-Based Researcher Award was Dr. Maryam Khan, Wilfrid Laurier University (chosen from 15 nominations received).
+The 2021 recipient of the Excellence in Community-Campus Research Partnership Award was the Parent Advocacy Project Team from Alberta (chosen from 17 nominations received).
+Dr. Budd Hall was recognized by the CBRCanada Board of Directors by receiving the Community-Based Research Leadership Award.

-• The Winter and Spring Learning Series on Decolonizing Community-Based Research included six webinars (237 registrants on average) followed by live discussions (70 registrations on average).
+• The very successful Winter and Spring Learning Series on Decolonizing Community-Based Research included six webinars (237 registrants on average) followed by live discussions (70 registrations on average).
+Thank you to Dr. Charlotte Loppie for her leadership and contributions.

-• Two communities of practice were launched, one on community-based research praxis for community-based researchers (third Friday of the month) and the other on promoting community-based research organizational culture for senior administrators (second Friday of the month).
+• Two Community of Practice groups were launched, one on community-based research praxis and the other on promoting community-based research organizational culture for senior administrators.

 • The Community-Based Research Excellence Tool (CBRET) training has been adapted to an online workshop.

-• The e-Newsletter is published three times in 2021, and highlights upcoming CBRCanada events, new membership profiles, stories on community-based research, and multi-media resources.
+• The e-Newsletter magazine was published three times in 2021, and highlighted upcoming CBRCanada events, new membership profiles, stories on community-based research, and multi-media resources.

 • CBRCanada's social media presence expands to 1,093 Twitter followers and 410 LinkedIn followers